mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-spend-company-money/README.md

 **Developers**

-* **MacBook 15”** - For developers choosing to use Macs, we recommend getting a [MacBook Pro 15-inch retina with 512GB of storage and 32GB of memory](https://www.apple.com/shop/buy-mac/macbook-pro/15-inch-space-gray-2.6ghz-6-core-512gb) or similar.
-As an example, other teams may not require 32GB memory or 512GB of storage.
+* **MacBook 15”** - For developers choosing to use Macs, we recommend getting a [MacBook Pro 15-inch retina with 512 GB of storage and 32 GB of memory](https://www.apple.com/shop/buy-mac/macbook-pro/15-inch-space-gray-2.6ghz-6-core-512gb) or similar.
+As an example, other teams may not require 32 GB memory or 512 GB of storage.
 * **PC** - Any suitable laptop with comparable specifications and lower or similar cost to the recommended MacBook.
 Many of our engineers use Lenovo laptops from the Thinkpad X, T, or P series.
 If in doubt, we recommend a Lenovo Thinkpad T series.

 ### MOBILE DEVICE POLICY